 This homemade Spiced Maple Syrup is one of the easiest ways to add big time flavor to your favorite breakfast recipes.
 Made with pure maple syrup, cinnamon sticks, star anise, whole cloves, and fresh orange zest, this infused syrup has a warm, cozy flavor that tastes like fall in a jar.

-I originally thought making flavored maple syrup would be complicated for some reason, but boy was I wrong- it couldn't be simpler.
+I originally thought making flavored maple syrup would be complicated for some reason, but boy was I wrong- it couldn’t be simpler.
 Just add everything to a saucepan, let it simmer for 5 minutes, and strain out the spices.
-The result is a richly spiced syrup that's perfect for drizzling over pancakes, waffles, French toast, and so many more dishes.
+The result is a richly spiced syrup that’s perfect for drizzling over super fluffy buttermilk pancakes, waffles, easy brioche French toast, and so many more dishes.

-I'm already looking forward to a cozy fall morning of hosting brunch with this pumpkin french toast casserole & having this to top it with!
+I’m already looking forward to a cozy fall morning of hosting brunch with this easy prep pumpkin french toast casserole & having this to top it with!

 You should be able to find all of these at your local grocery store-

 Typically I like to make recipes that include ingredients that are already in my pantry.
-I have most of these ground spices, so I did have to hit the grocery store before making this syrup to get some whole spices.
-It's actually easier to remove the whole spices in the end and I feel like it gives the syrup a deeper flavor than using ground spices would!
+I have most of these ground spices, so I did have to hit the grocery store before making this syrup to get cinnamon sticks, cloves, and star anise.
+It’s actually easier to remove the whole spices in the end and I feel like it gives the syrup a deeper flavor than using ground spices would!

 Easy to Make